THE REPTILES OF AUSTRALIA - PYTHONS

 Approximate distribution of the Australian distribution of the Northern Carpet Python (Morelia spilota variegata) is Dark Brown in the map above!

-This sub-species (Morelia spilota variegata) also occurs in New Guinea where it is sometimes referred to as Morelia spilota harrisoni.
+This sub-species (Morelia spilota variegata) also occurs in New Guinea where it known as a Papuan Carpet Python and is sometimes referred to as Morelia spilota harrisoni.

 Note that the distribution map is a very rough guide only, in some areas there may be intergrades between the subspecies, and snakes from those areas may be hard to categorize as they may have characteristics of more than one subspecies.